Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Analysis of the continuous sampling loss functional

-A classical property of Sobolev spaces on a compact manifold is Rellich's embedding theorem which implies that $H^2(M,\R^l)$ is compactly embedded in $H^1(M,\R^l)$ and in $L^2(M,\R^l)$.
-For further details on Sobolev spaces on manifolds we refer to \cite{Hebey96}.
+A classical property of Sobolev spaces on a compact manifold is Rellich's embedding theorem, which implies that $H^2(M,\R^l)$ is compactly embedded in $H^1(M,\R^l)$ and in $L^2(M,\R^l)$.
+For further details on Sobolev spaces on manifolds we refer to \cite{Hebey96} and to \cite{aubin_espaces_1976} for the Rellich embedding theorem in particular.
 The subset of functions with zero mean is denoted by $\dot{H}^2(M,\R^l)$.
-We will also make use of the following equivalent norms, abbreviating
+We will also make use of the following equivalent norms. \begin{proposition} Let $V=\cone_{1,\kappa}$, where $\cone_{1,\kappa}\subset \R^m$ is a cone as defined in \ref{M2}.
+Then, the quantity